cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/reconstruct.rst

 .. option:: -P

     Instead of mailbox prefixes, give paths to cyrus.header files on the command line.
+The paths can be mailbox directories, or explicit cyrus.header filenames.
     This will ONLY create/repair mailboxes.db records using data in cyrus.header and cyrus.index.

 Examples
 ========